-One standing item on the agendas of the Supervisory Board meetings is the report on the size, development and quality of the loan portfolio.
+One standing item on the agendas of the Audit and Risk Management Committee and Supervisory Board meetings is the report on the size, development and quality of the loan portfolio.
 Determining the basic general principles of the business policy (including guidelines for lending activity) is a task for the General Meeting.

 Monthly and quarterly summaries and analyses are prepared on the quality of the loan portfolio.
-These are prepared by staff at the Operative Risk Management department.
+These are prepared by the members of the Risk Controlling team.
 The analyses are prepared per type of loan, highlighting certain loan conditions based on the given risk level, and look at the impact of certain parameters on quality.
 The examined parameters were previously defined on the basis of professional consultations.
 The results of the analyses are monitored and evaluated on a monthly basis.

-In addition to the above, Process Management prepares a monthly Loan Cockpit, which is regularly reviewed and evaluated by the Process Organisation department, the head of the Strategic Risk Management Directorate and the heads of the Product Advisor department and the Product Management department, making recommendations to the Board of Directors regarding the implementation of further actions where applicable.
+In addition to the above, the Supporting Processes Organisation department prepares a monthly Loan Cockpit, which is regularly reviewed and evaluated by the Core Processes Organisation department, the head of the Strategic Risk Management Directorate and the heads of the Product Advisor department and the Product Management and Business Support department, making recommendations to the Board of Directors regarding the implementation of further actions where applicable.